williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 Authenticates a user with a password that is about to expire.
 The user should [change their password](#change-password) to complete the authentication transaction but may opt-out (skip).

-> The `warnBeforePasswordExpired` option must be explicitly specified as `true` to allow the authentication transaction to transition to `PASSWORD_WARN` status.<br>
+> * The `warnBeforePasswordExpired` option must be explicitly specified as `true` to allow the authentication transaction to transition to `PASSWORD_WARN` status.
-> Non-expired passwords will successfully complete the authentication transaction if this option is omitted or `false`.
+  * Non-expired passwords will successfully complete the authentication transaction if this option is omitted or `false`.

 ##### Request Example
 {:.api .api-request .api-request-example}